frictionlessdata/website-old/guides/point-location-data.md

 #### Thoughts

 * Haven't come across many Gazetteers in CSV format
-* Should the Gazetteer have a Data Package Identifier?

 ### 6. Use a Uniform Resource Identifier to reference a location